-Unit testing frameworks are mostly used to help write unit tests quickly and easily.
-Most of the programming languages does not support unit testing with inbuilt compiler.
-Third party open source and commercial tools can be used to make unit testing even more fun.
+Unit Testing frameworks are mostly used to help write unit tests quickly and easily.
+Most of the programming languages do not support unit testing with the inbuilt compiler.
+Third-party open source and commercial tools can be used to make unit testing even more fun.

 - Java framework – JUnit

 - C++ frameworks – UnitTest++ and Google C++

 - Python framework – py.test

 - It takes more time to write code with Unit test cases, and we don’t have time for that – In reality, it would save your development time in the long run.